 After this voyage Silver Cloud will continue with 10-day roundtrip luxury expedition cruises to Antarctica through February, after which the ship will embark from South America's southernmost tip to the southernmost point of South Africa.

-Then, Silver Cloud will make its way up Africa's western coast to Northern Europe and Arctic Svalbard, and will spend summer months in the High Arctic, visiting Arctic Canada, Iceland and Greenland.
+Then, Silver Cloud will make its way up Africa's western coast to Northern Europe and Svalbard Norway and will spend summer months in the High Arctic, visiting Arctic Canada, Iceland and Greenland.
 A mini-season in Central and South America follows, as well as return to Antarctica next fall.